-Save money and water and keep your landscape green by:
+Save money and water and keep your landscape beautiful by:

 - Fixing leaks